'Deep down': Shared history fuels Korea-Japan rivalry on the ice | The Japan Times

 GANGNEUNG, SOUTH KOREA – As South Korea’s national soccer coach prepared to play Japan in a 1954 World Cup qualifier, President Syngman Rhee — who’d been liberated in 1945, with the rest of the Korean Peninsula, from Japan’s brutal colonial rule — had some advice should the Koreans lose: “Don’t think about coming back alive,” he reportedly told the coach.
 “Just throw yourself into the Genkai Sea.”

-There are sports rivalries, and then there’s Korea vs. Japan — an often toxic mix of violent history and politics, with a (un)healthy dose of cultural chauvinism and envy mixed in.
+There are sports rivalries, and then there’s Korea vs. Japan — an often toxic mix of violent history and politics, combined with an unhealthy dose of cultural chauvinism and envy.

 The fierce grudges over historical persecution and a thousand perceived national and cultural slights cannot be untwined from the sports for many Koreans.
 These swirling emotions were front and center Wednesday as a combined team of North and South Koreans played regional power Japan in women’s hockey.